Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Dan said that when he first settled in the Hoa Hiep hills, he built his house on high ground, where the wind was strong in the dry season and water splashed across in the rainy season.
 The idea of building a rotating house to avoid the rain and sun started from there.

 As a former harvester driver and mechanical repairman, he understood the principle of engine rotation.
-After about 6 months of brainstorming, he began constructing a solid concrete foundation that could withstand about 30 tons of force, with a system of bearings, sprockets, and chains underneath.
+After about 6 months of brainstorming, he began constructing a solid concrete foundation that could withstand a load of about 30 tons, with a system of bearings, sprockets, and chains underneath.
 Above, he built an iron frame, made wooden planks, and covered it with light corrugated iron to reduce the load.

 The house frame is about 50cm above the ground and is connected to the rotation axis through Y-shaped and V-shaped iron bars.
 "The house rotates by electricity, but I also installed a hand-pushing mechanism.
 If there is a power outage, it can still rotate as usual," Mr. Dan informed.